yieldthedog/yieldthedog.github.com/source/_posts/2012-03-25-the-commuting-coder.markdown

 - ...

 ###Watching
-Obviously there are times, when you don't have the power or will to read or even code.
+{% img float-right https://lh3.googleusercontent.com/-ubzsjKiVsnQ/T3IHF2-mInI/AAAAAAAAALw/gmB9VjNuMGo/s250/IMG_9881.JPG %}Obviously there are times, when you don't have the power or will to read or even code.
 That's the time to lean back and watch.
 There are tons of screencasts out there.
 Either go to the iTunes store and search for stuff you are interested in or simply do a Google search.
 Stuff I like to watch include: [Railscasts](http://railscasts.com), [Vimcasts](http://vimcasts.org), [Screencasts](http://screencasts.org).

 Besides screencasts there are lots of conference videos: